dannguyen/journalism-syllabi/README.md

 <a href="http://libguides.utep.edu/c.php?g=430443&p=2935380">Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>To master basic investigative tools and techniques, as well as how to apply them to everyday reporting and major enterprise stories.
-We will explore how to take advantage of two main sources of information – documents and people – and discuss when and how to use data to both enhance a story or provi...</em></p>
+        To master basic investigative tools and techniques, as well as how to apply them to everyday reporting and major enterprise stories.
+We will explore how to take advantage of two main sources of information – documents and people – and discuss when and how to use data to both enhance a story or provi
+        </small></p>

         <p>Instructors: Kate Gannon @kategannon</p>
     </td>
     <td>
-        University of Texas at El Paso
+        <small>University of Texas at El Paso</small>
     </td>
   </tr>